 HELENSBURGH'S TREE LINED STREETS AND NOTABLE BUILDINGS MAPS

-The towns is famous for its trees, in particular the cherry blossom in spring.
+The town is famous for its trees, in particular the cherry blossom in spring.
 The Helensburgh Tree Conservation Trust has produced a map of trees and buildings to follow.

 Around 15 minutes' walk from Rhu Marina is this private 10 acre garden which is open to the public under Scotland's Gardens Scheme.
 It includes collections of rhododendrons and magnolias, a rock garden, a vegetable garden, and views over the Gareloch.